Walk the Nakasendo Highway between Tsumago and Magome.

 Day 14 Kyoto

-Explore Kyoto at your own pace today, taking in some of the temples, shrines and shopping streets.
+In the morning, join a local food instructor to learn the methods of cooking and preparing a traditional Japanese bento box.
+Afterwards, explore Kyoto at your own pace taking in some of the temples, shrines and shopping streets.
 The best way to see it is on foot, wandering the quiet gardens and grand palaces that sit side by side with more modern areas as well as narrow traditional streets of wooden buildings.

 Day 15 Kyoto